In the Rehabilitation, Reintegration & Recovery space

 Frequent occurrences of hypomanic and depressive symptoms persisting for a minimum of two years in adults or one year in children and adolescents may indicate Cyclothymic Disorder.

-In India, approximately one in every 150 individuals is affected by bipolar disorder, with around 70 percent of them not receiving bipolar disorder treatment.
+In India, approximately one in every 150 individuals is affected by bipolar disorder, with around 70 per cent of them not receiving bipolar disorder treatment.

 Bipolar Disorder affects individuals in India by disrupting daily life, relationships, and work.
 Despite its common occurrence, many individuals go without treatment, underscoring the importance of raising awareness and improving access to mental health care.